 The University may exclude students who have unpaid tuition fee debts.
 Exclusion means students will be unable to attend any further lectures or tutorials; submit work for assessment; use the University’s learning resource facilities; sit examinations or reside in University controlled accommodation.

-For International Students, the University will withdraw the sponsorship of any student admitted to the University on a Tier 4 visa and report this to UK Visas and Immigration.
+For International Students, the University will withdraw the sponsorship of any student admitted to the University on a Student visa and report this to UK Visas and Immigration.
 The student will then be required to leave the country and return home.
-Students should refer also to the Tier 4 Sponsor Policy.
+Students should refer also to the UKVI Sponsor Policy.

 Browser does not support script.